diogotcorreia/dtc-website/content/blog/2025-02-25-collabora-nextcloud-nixos/index.md

 maintainers, is very straightforward.
 I also hope you've learnt a bit more about how WOPI works instead of it being just :sparkles: magic :sparkles:.

+---

+**Update 2025-05-21:** The codeblock for the `nextcloud-config-collabora` systemd unit has been updated to work on NixOS 25.05 given the credential handling changes.
+The only change was making the unit run as root instead of as the nextcloud user.

 [Collabora Online]: https://www.collaboraonline.com/